motorlearner/blogdown-website-old/content/blog/freqstats_series/01_probability/index.markdown

 date:         2022-10-01
 draft:        false
 excerpt:      |
-  This is part 1 of a series on the fundamentals of frequentist statistics.
+  Part 1 of a series on the fundamentals of frequentist statistics.
 ---